Is Overbooking Flights Legal in Europe?

 Your Rights as a Passenger When You Are Denied Boarding

-We bet you didn’t know that there are legal regulations that protect you when you’re denied boarding due to overbooking.
-According to EU law, if a flight is overbooked and you are denied boarding, you have the right to request compensation for your inconvenience.
-But how much can you get and what are the other rights available for passengers?
+According to EU law, if a flight is overbooked and you are denied boarding, you have the right to compensation.
+But how much can you get?

 Amount of Compensation